Healthy soils produce life. It is no surprise that in the creation epic recorded in the book of Genesis, it is from the soil that Adam is created.

 - soil sampling for nematode counts.

-Agricultural role players like the members of the South African Soil Survey Organisation (SASSO), the ARC, and your nearest agricultural college, Provincial Department of Agriculture or university will be able to help you with soil sampling.
+Agricultural role players like the Agricultural Research Council (ARC), and your nearest agricultural college, Provincial Department of Agriculture or university will be able to help you with soil sampling.

 Soil teems with life, yet because of bad farming and forestry practices, it is being washed away very many times faster than it is being replenished.
 On soil’s health depends much of the world’s food and water supplies, the growth of most plant and insect life and therefore the food of life itself.